 - Fiberboard or plywood;

-- cork maximum rigidity.
+- cork material of maximum rigidity.

-- It protects the floor from damage.
+- protects flooring from damage.